“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Based on the topology of the DNA, three different forms of DNA are present in nature viz the circular DNA, linear DNA and supercoiled DNA.

-In the circular DNA, both ends of the dsDNA are joined having a closed loop and no ends.
+In the circular DNA, both ends of the dsDNA are joined having a closed-loop, without ends.

 The circular DNA does not contain any supercoiling (without any twists or writes).